opsxcq/blog/content/post/linear-programming.md

 > The maximization or minimization of the function $Z$ will always end up with
 > on restriction limiting it's result.
 So you can analyse that restriction and
-> determine the bottle neck of your function.
+> determine the bottleneck of your function.
 In case of all restrictions being
-> reached it means that there was no bottle neck and all resources were
+> reached it means that there was no bottleneck and all resources were
 > utilized.

 In the example problem we have some restrictions, it will be listed bellow: